-The Leadership Committee of the Educators’ Cooperative consists of CoOp alumni who teach in schools and classrooms all over the city of Nashville.
-They share a vision for the power and potential of the Cooperative and, through monthly meetings, long conversations, email chains that go on forever, and brainstorming sessions, work to ensure its sustainable growth and improvement.
+The Advisory Committee of the Educators’ Cooperative consists of CoOp members who teach in schools and classrooms all over Nashville and Middle Tennessee.
+They share a vision for the power and potential of the Cooperative and ensure its sustainable growth and improvement.
 Their work and commitment are essential to the operations and goals of the Cooperative.

 I came to the classroom by way of educational research and policy, where I investigated service-learning and civic education practices.
 I am currently in my sixth year of teaching in Nashville charter schools, with five of those years in first grade and one year in kindergarten.
 I have been fortunate enough to be a founding educator at Explore!
 Community School, a project-based learning charter school in east Nashville, where I readily connect to my background in service-learning and civic engagement.

 As an educator, I believe firmly that the primary goal of our institution is to prepare students to ask questions of, participate in, and improve their communities.
 As such, I am grateful for the Educators’ Cooperative, as it gives me the opportunity to do the same of mine.
 The un-siloing of educational sectors is imperative for continued growth, especially in a city as large as Nashville, and I appreciate the ability of EdCo to construct a space where educators can be vulnerable in sharing challenges while learning alongside each other.
 I look forward to a day when the entire education system functions like EdCo, where individuals operate from a sense of common purpose rather than an emphasis on differences.